A person stands in front of a screen with colorful lines of code projected over their face and body.

 Determines project responsibilities by identifying project phases and elements, assigning personnel to phases and elements, and reviewing bids from contractors.

-A project engineer’s necessary duties include progressing project plans, coordinating with stakeholders, overseeing budgets and timelines, solving technical problems, and making sure safety and quality standards compliance.
+A project engineer’s essential duties include progressing project plans, coordinating with stakeholders, managing budgets and timelines, solving technical problems, and ensuring safety and quality standards compliance.

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.